robinMcA/node12-cypress-jenkins-library/README.md

-# node12-lerna-jenkins-library
+# node12-cypress-jenkins-library
-Node 12 builder that builds Lerna project for Jenkins.
+Node 12 builder with Cypress for Jenkins.